DiceT/starforged/README.md

 FULL README WILL BE UPLOADED SOON.

+TLDW: Create a new character.
+Switch to the TOOLS tab.
+Generate Your Truths and read the journal entries about your custom system.
+Generate a sector.
+Generate some planets and settlements.
+Play.
+Become ruler of the galaxy.

 In the meantime, check out the installation and tour video at https://www.youtube.com/watch?v=25jM_uhllgM.

 This work is based on Ironsworn: Starforged (found at www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (creativecommons.org/licenses/by-nc-sa/4.0/).